jasdumas/jasdumas.github.io/faq.md

 ![**Definetly not**](/post_data/harry_potter_olivander.gif)

-Unless the job calls for developing novel algorithms to send humans to mars 🚀 or creating drugs to cure cancer 💉 a Ph.D is not needed for an early career data science job at a technology company.
+Unless the job calls for developing novel algorithms to send humans to mars 🚀 or creating drugs to cure cancer 💉 a Ph.D is not needed for an early career data science job at most technology companies.

-## What if my background is different (i.e. not CS or Stats) from 'traditional' Data Scientists?
+### What if my background is different (i.e. not CS or Stats) from 'traditional' Data Scientists?

 **Maybe, It depends if your background is quantitative**